-ASDA features the journalistic talents and unique perspectives of its members — as well as professionals in the dental community — throughout the year.
-We’re always looking for contributors or story ideas for the association’s print publications, Mouth and ASDA News, as well as its award-winning blog, Mouthing Off.
+ASDA features the journalistic talents and unique perspectives of its members throughout the year.
+We’re always looking for contributors and story ideas for the association’s print publication, Contour, as well as its award-winning blog, Mouthing Off.

-If you’re looking for a way to reach 19,000 of your peers, you’ve come to the right place!
+If you’re looking for a way to reach more than 24,000 of your peers, you’ve come to the right place!
+Not a member but want to contribute?
+Join today.

 Step 2: Write an original article and send it to your editor when complete (we’ll give you a deadline, word count, some tips and help you along the way).

-If you have any questions, please contact Kim Schneider, communications editor, or the ASDA Editor-in-Chief at Editor@ASDAnet.org.
+If you have any questions, please contact Kim Kelly, senior manager, publications.

 Download the Author Handbook for more detailed instructions and tips for writing, editing and submitting content for an ASDA publication.